cloudFPGA/Doc/README.md

 # Doc
-Documentation for the cloudFPGA Hardware Development Kit (cFDK)
+Documentation for the cloudFPGA project.